 2. soil degradation: the loss of soil fertility due to inadequate recycling on the farm, overgrazing and ploughing.

-3. human and stock sewage: human sewage is in general, not recycled at all, but ends up in the sea in its entirety where it supplies the perfectly balanced fertiliser.
+3. human and stock sewage: human sewage is in general, not recycled at all (it is 'treated'), but ends up in the sea in its entirety where it supplies the perfectly balanced fertiliser.
 This makes the human as polluter rather big (10 times) compared to animals of comparable size.

 4. excess fertiliser: modern farming uses the soil as merely a form of hydroponics where the soil itself provides little nutrition, requiring the use of copious amounts of fertiliser.
 To make matters worse, there is a race going on for producing more with less, resulting in overfertilisation.
 Excess fertiliser is washed out by rains and ends up in the sea.
 Note however, that there exists a radical difference between high country pastures and lowland dairy farming, and cropping.
 Not all application of fertiliser is harmful to the sea!
 Indeed some is needed to minimise erosion.
 Be aware.